TRUSTED BY THOUSANDS. FOREVER LOW PRICES. 30 DAY RETURNS .*T&C.

 We outline how diamonds are cut and polished:

-Once the diamond has been cut, shaped, faceted, and polished, it undergoes a final inspection.
-Experts will thoroughly inspect the diamond with magnifying tools to determine the diamond’s cut and polish quality.
-If the diamond passes this rigorous inspection, it's ready to be set into a beautiful diamond engagement ring.
+After the diamond has been cut, shaped, faceted and polished, it goes through a final check.
+Technical professionals will then observe the diamond with other eyepieces with a view of ascertaining the rating the diamond deserves regarding its cut and polish.
+If the diamond has gone through this tough scrutiny, then it is time to set the diamond into perhaps a lovely diamond engagement ring.

 Qualities of a Well-Cut Diamond

-During the inspection process, experts will examine various characteristics of the diamond to determine the overall quality of the cut.
+In the inspection process, the specialists will look at several properties in the diamond that will define the quality of the cut.

 We highlight the qualities of a diamond that has been expertly cut and polished:

-Fire, or dispersion, is the ability of the diamond to split white light into its spectral colours, creating a mesmerising rainbow effect.
-A masterfully cut diamond will exhibit vibrant flashes of red, blue, yellow, and other colours, especially under direct light.
+• Fire- Fire, or dispersion, is the phenomenon of figuring that the diamond can break the white light into its spectral colours, creating a breathtaking, rainbow display.
+The best and most workmanlike polished diamond will show various aspects of red, blue, yellow, and other colouring arising at times, best when the light is strong.

-Scintillation is about the flashes of sparkle on the diamond’s table and facets.
-When you move the diamond, there should be a play of light and dark areas.
-A good cut ensures a captivating sparkle of light between these areas, making the diamond come alive.
+• Scintillation- Clusters are about the sparkling points on the Diamond’s table and facets.
+If you wish to move the diamond, there should be light and dark areas of this figure.
+A good cut also allows the light to sparkle between these areas, making the complete diamond come to life.

 Find Your Bespoke Diamond for Your Engagement Ring with Marlow’s Diamonds

-Explore our collection of brilliantly cut diamonds for your engagement ring.
+Explore our collection of brilliantly cut diamonds for your pretty ring.

 How Diamonds Are Cut and Polished FAQs